(800) 594-4480

 Even Big Companies Run Into Commercial Lease Issues: Starbucks v.
 Simon Property Group

 In 2017, Starbucks wanted to close 77 of its Teavana stores located in malls owned by Simon Property Group.
 However, their commercial lease agreements included “continuous operation covenants,” which legally required the stores to remain open.
 Starbucks tried to exit these agreements but faced legal challenges.
 A court ruled in favor of Simon Property Group, emphasizing the importance of understanding lease terms before signing.
-Even a huge corporation like Starbucks can be caught up in commercial lease issues.
+Even a huge corporation like Starbucks can be caught up in commercial lease issues; they were in need of strategic legal counsel.

 Takeaways